Numbers 14 – The People Reject Canaan

 Would it not be better for us to return to Egypt?”
 So they said to one another, “Let us select a leader and return to Egypt.”

 a.
 Would it not be better for us to return to Egypt?
 This was not better.
-In the first ten chapters of Numbers, God led Israel through a process intended to transform them from a slave-minded people to be a Promised-Land” people.
+In the first ten chapters of Numbers, God led Israel through a process intended to transform them from a slave-minded people to those suited for His Promised-Land.
 Here, they completely revert to what could be called a slave mentality.
 They professed to prefer their Egyptian slavery over the walk of faith God intended.

 i.
 Israel rejected a life of faith.
 If God intended to lead them into a deeper trust than before, they wanted no part of it.
 If God gave them the Promised Land without having to receive it by faith and faith-filled actions, that was fine with Israel – but they did not want a walk of faith.